JuliaGPU/GPUArrays.jl/README.md

 ### Automatic Differentiation

-Because of neuronal netorks, automatic differentiation is super hyped right now!
+Because of neural networks, automatic differentiation is super hyped right now!
 Julia offers a couple of packages for that, e.g. [ReverseDiff](https://github.com/JuliaDiff/ReverseDiff.jl).
 It heavily relies on Julia's strength to specialize generic code and dispatch to different implementations depending on the Array type, allowing an almost overheadless automatic differentiation.
 Making this work with GPUArrays will be a bit more involved, but the